E40: Experience Island Snow in React

 The goal of this experience is for you to start getting familiar with the Bootstrap/React library.
 Once you get familiar with it, you will find that this library is quite easy to use and simplifies the development of a modern looking UI in React.

 This experience is based on the Island Snow with Bootstrap 5 experience.
 You will be converting your Island Snow mockup page from “regular” Bootstrap into “React” Bootstrap.
 You can use the logo and main image from the previous experience.
+If you didn’t complete Island Snow with Bootstrap, you can use these files.

 Note that to get credit for this experience, you need to commit your code at the completion of each part with the specified message.
 That will allow us to easily “retrace your steps” and see that you worked your way through the tutorial.